Skip to main content

 What is diversity and inclusion?

 What’s the saying?
 The whole is greater than the sum of its parts.
 Well, when it comes to diversity and inclusion, it couldn’t be truer.
 That’s because when you put the two together, they really become something you do as opposed to nouns.
-You see, diversity and inclusion refers to the mission, strategies, and practices a person, company or organization puts in place in order to create, build, and maintain a diverse, equitable, and inclusive environment.
-And it is incredibly important because the world is changing:
+You see, diversity and inclusion refer to the mission, strategies, and practices a person, company, or organization puts in place to create, build, and maintain a diverse, equitable, and inclusive environment.
+And it is vital because the world is changing:

-DE&I (diversity, equity, and inclusion) is important to the wedding industry because the couples we serve are diverse.
+DE&I (diversity, equity, and inclusion) is essential to the wedding industry because the couples we serve are diverse.
 They come from different backgrounds, teach us about cultural traditions, and sometimes need us to advocate on their behalf.
-And, as couples are increasingly looking for wedding professionals who not only align with their values but whom they can be confident are going to truly support them in every way they need, making it clear your business is inclusive is an important step to take.
+And as couples increasingly look for wedding professionals who not only align with their values but whom they can be confident will truly support them in every way they need, making it clear your business is inclusive is a crucial step.

 “Adding a diversity and inclusion statement to your website is an important element to conveying your values to your clients as well as your staff, creative partners, and service providers.
-Your audience is looking for inclusive and diverse practices in all of your content, from imagery to language, but there needs to be an anchor statement of what you as a business believe and who you support.
-It’s not enough to just have love in your heart for everyone.
-You need to actively show up for underrepresented communities with a pledge—and then always strive to back up that statement with real action.
-I want to stress that business owners should not add such a statement if it’s not absolutely true and they cannot commit to standing behind these statements and training their team to do the same.
+Your audience is looking for inclusive and diverse practices across all your content —from imagery to language —but there needs to be an anchor statement that outlines what you, as a business, believe and who you support.
+It’s not enough to have love in your heart for everyone.
+You need to show up for underrepresented communities with a pledge—and then always strive to back that pledge up with real action.
+I want to stress that business owners should not add such statements if they’re not absolutely true, and they cannot commit to standing behind them and training their team to do the same.
 At Equally Wed Pro, we teach wedding pros how to be authentically LGBTQ+ inclusive so they’re not just going through the motions but actively engaging with the community the way we desire.”

 – Kirsten Palladino, WeddingPro and LGBTQ+ inclusive educator